-All the Wolves need to do for this requirement is to pick one of his airplanes and fly it five times, recording how far it went.
+All the Wolves need to do for this requirement is to pick one of their airplanes and fly it five times, recording how far it went.

-Next, the Wolf should make a change to the shape of his airplane that might make it go faster.
+Next, the Wolf should make a change to the shape of their airplane that might make it go faster.
 Fly the airplane another five times to see if your airplane does go farther.

 That's all you need to do to check off this requirement!

 Paper Airplane Catapult

 Requirement 1B of Motor Away has the Scouts making a paper airplane catapult.
 The Cub Scouts will also need to predict how far they think their airplane will go using this catapult and why.

 Motor Away Wolf Elective Adventure Requirement 1B: Make a paper airplane catapult.
 Before launching a plane, record how far you believe it will travel and explain what information you used to make this prediction.
 After you make your prediction, launch the plane and measure how far it flies.

 The handbook gives you easy instructions.
 Simply punch a hole in the underside of your paper airplane with a hole punch and thread a rubber band through the hole.

 Put the rubber band over your thumb, pull back on the plane, and let go!

 Want a more advanced paper airplane catapult?
 Grab these things: